linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 ##### Startup Delay

-When there are multiple systems in the computer, Startup Delay will be switched on by default, and the grub menu will keep 5 seconds for users to select.
+When there are multiple systems in the computer, Startup Delay will be switched on by default, and the grub menu will keep five seconds for users to select.

-When there is only one system in the computer, Startup Delay will be switched off by default, and the grub menu will keep only 1 second.
+When there is only one system in the computer, Startup Delay will be switched off by default, and the grub menu will keep only one second.

 ##### Default Boot Entry